 Why Evolutionary Psychology Needs Behavior Genetics, and Vice Versa

-Twenty key claims about heritability and human nature
+Twenty claims about heritability and human nature

 In Case You Missed It…